 Frequency of Testing: Candidates can test ONLY once per calendar month.
 If the exam is taken more than once in a calendar month, the second score will be invalid and any fees paid will be forfeited.

-Reappointments: Candidates applying for reappointment are not encouraged to test more than twelve months in advance of the commission expiration.
+Reappointments: To avoid a break in commission, candidates applying for reappointment should take the exam at least six months prior to the expiration date of their commission.
+Candidates are not encouraged to test more than twelve months in advance of the commission expiration.

 Result Notification: Results from your Notary Public Examination will be sent approximately 15-20 business days following the exam.
 Result information will not be discussed over the phone.

 Candidates passing the examination: All persons appointed as a Notary Public are required to complete these items.
 Notary Public commissions are issued from the Secretary of State’s office, Notary Public Section.
 Once candidates pass the exam, their application is forwarded to the Secretary of State's office for processing.
 The notary public application processing time can be viewed on the Secretary of State’s website here.

 Passing candidates must undergo a background check by the California Department of Justice and the Federal Bureau of Investigation for each and every Notary Public Appointment.
 The Live Scan Service information is available on the Secretary of State website.